phm97/objviewer/README.md

 - g

 And here are the supported features :
-- triangular faces
-- square faces
+- triangular faces, square faces, and polygonal faces
 - faces defined with absolute indices
 - faces defined with relative indices
+- smoothing groups

 Note that textured parts and non-textured parts can not cohabit in the same file.
 The obj files loaded must be fully textured or fully untextured, or else, it will result in a crash.